How to Build a Draft League POKEMON Team

 Rounds 5–6: Speed and glue

 Speed control, a Rapid Spinner, a Pivot (U-turn/Volt Switch), or a revenge killer.
-These picks make the difference between a team that functions and one that just has 6 strong Pokémon.
+These picks make the difference between a team that functions and one that just has 6 strong POKEMON.
+A pivot in particular is undervalued — the ability to maintain momentum freely is worth more than a 6th attacker in most match-ups.

 Rounds 7+: Niche counters